dannyjanani/BattleOfTheBands/README.md

 ## Project Overview

 A fun, Graduate Real-Time Embedded Systems project to create a band out of "air instruments".
 Three people, making three different experiments, and performing a 4-chord song in front of a class.
 We implemented a guitar, piano, and drum.
 The guitar was implemented by using an [accelerometer](https://www.livescience.com/40102-accelerometers.html) (to detect motion) as the guitar pick, as well as a [1x4 keypad](https://www.instructables.com/id/1x4-Membrane-Keypad-w-Arduino/) for the different chords.
 The piano was implemented using a [1x4 keypad](https://www.instructables.com/id/1x4-Membrane-Keypad-w-Arduino/) to play 4 different chords.
 Finally, the drums were implemented using 2 [accelerometers](https://www.livescience.com/40102-accelerometers.html), and different motions will make 4 different chords.
 This was a teambased effort, each person getting a chance to work with each component.
 We chose 1x4 keypads for the guitar and the piano due to the [FSRs](https://learn.adafruit.com/force-sensitive-resistor-fsr/using-an-fsr) (force sensitive resistors - detects pressure) being sold out on Arduino's website.

-* Team: 3 People (Band Members)
-* A Four-Chord song was selected from https://en.wikipedia.org/wiki/List_of_songs_containing_the_I–V–vi–IV_progression.
-* Team perfoms selected song in front of class.
-* All musical instruments were implemented using "Wearables" thus "Air Instruments".
+Overall, this was a great project to have fun and learn tremendously at the same time.

+## Project Goals

 * Audio output from each band members will be fed to a mixer using an RCA jack.
 * Audio amp, speakers, mixer, and audio cables will be provided to the “band.”
 * Any sensor may be used for chord implementation.
 * Each band is encouraged to have a “performance” look.
-* Air instruments should be invisible, made of air.
-* The less the project the better it looks, but  minor props may be used such as a stick for the guitar, or a drawing of a  keyboard with keys on the desk to know where keys are etc.
+* The less the project the better it looks, but  minor props may be used such as a stick for the guitar, or a drawing of a  keyboard with keys on the desk to know where keys are, etc.

-## Instruments

-* Guitar
+* Cannot play the song from the audio file directly.
+* Song cannot contain inappropriate lyrics.
-* Keyboard
+* No mosh pits.
-* Drums
+* No crowd surfing.

-## Project Goals

 * One distinct instrument per group member.
   * Example: Bass Guitar and Guitar are different instruments.